-Maternity Oil By Lucien Weil 1902 1963 Lucien Weil was born in Biesheim, a small town in Haut-Rhin, on March 10, 1902.
+Mountain landscape and winter snow in the south of France Lucien Weil 1903 -1963 dimensions 46 cm x 33 cm Lucien Weil was born in Biesheim, a small town in the Haut-Rhin, on March 10, 1902.
 At that time, Alsace was German.
 At the age of 15 he studied industrial design at the Société Industrielle de Mulhouse.
 Then very quickly, Lucien Weil headed for artistic studies at the Practical School of Applied Arts in Colmar.
-Two scholarships reward his talent and perseverance, so that he can go to Paris and enroll at the National School of Decorative Arts in 1920.
-In 1923, he obtains the honorary prize there, and in 1924, his diploma of Professor of drawing and in 1926, he obtained the second Grand Prix de Rome with the work "La Charité", currently kept at the Unterlinden museum in Colmar.
-Lucien Weil exhibited regularly at the Salon des Artistes Français from
+Two scholarships rewarded his talent and his perseverance, so that he was able to go to Paris and enroll at the National School of Decorative Arts in 1920.
+In 1923, he obtained the honorary prize there and, in 1924, his diploma as Professor of Drawing and in 1926, he obtained the second Grand Prix de Rome there with the work "La Charité", currently kept at the Unterlinden